Strawberry Banana Chia Oat Cookies Recipe

 Ingredients Needed For Strawberry Banana Chia Oat Cookies

 • Maple Syrup or Honey.
-Adds a little extra sweetness and moisture.
-Maple keeps the cookies vegan.
+Either one brings a lovely hint of natural sweetness.
+Maple syrup keeps it vegan.

 • Salt.
-Just a pinch enhances all the other flavors.
+Just a pinch balances everything and makes the sweetness pop.

 How I Make Strawberry Banana Chia Oat Cookies

-1. Mash the banana.
-Use a fork to mash it in a medium bowl until smooth.
+2. Mash the banana in a large mixing bowl until smooth.

 strawberry-banana-chia-oat-cookies-2